 The experience of having our beloved cats knead on our bare skin is less than pleasant, especially when their claws come out.
 Having our cats use us as a scratching post or a pin cushion can be quite an uncomfortable experience.

 Nevertheless, when our purrfect kitty kneads us, we should take this as flattery.
-It means she trusts you, is feeling safe, and is expressing love.
+It means she trusts you, feels safe, and expresses love.
 If you notice that your cat tends to knead one member of your household more than another, or only one member of your household, I am afraid that this most likely means that this is who your cat feels the most affection about.

-However, if your kitty becomes a little too excited with her claws, you can try putting something, like a blanket or a towel, between them and you.
+However, if your kitty becomes too excited with her claws, you can try putting something, like a blanket or a towel, between them and you.

-You can also try to encourage your furbaby to lie down and relax by gently pushing them down onto your lap.
+You can also encourage your furbaby to lie down and relax by gently pushing them down onto your lap.
 Alternatively, you can try distracting them with a fun cat toy.

 4. Demanding Attention & Expressing Affection